oHeyAI/oheyoheyohey/README.md

 <h3>Intent</h3>

 The intent of `create` is to create a new token with a `maximum_supply} as indicated.
 The format of the asset must include the correct number of decimal places, and the token symbol.
-For example, 1000000000.00000000 CHEX will create a supply of 1 billion CHEX tokens, with 8 decimal places of precision.
+For example, 1000000000.00000000 O will create a supply of 1 billion O tokens, with 8 decimal places of precision.
 <h2 class="contract"> issue </h2>
 <h3>Parameters</h3>